CDW (CDW) Q3 2017 Results - Earnings Call Transcript

 Our adjusted EBITDA for the quarter was $324.3 million, up 4.5%.
 This delivered an adjusted EBITDA margin of 8%, down 40 basis points from last year.

-Looking at the rest of the P&L on slide nine, interest expense was $37.8 million, essentially flat compared to last year's Q3 level.
+Looking at the rest of the P&L on slide 9, interest expense was $37.8 million, essentially flat compared to last year's Q3 level.

 Turning to taxes, GAAP taxes were $77 million, which resulted in an effective tax rate of 37.5% compared to 36.5% tax rate in the third quarter of 2016.
 The increase in effective tax rate is the result of a change in Illinois state tax rates and lower tax benefits related to equity-based compensation.